jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 # Unit 10
 ## Chapter 1: User Methods

 In this chapter, you will provide user profiles.
 The only people who should be allowed to view a user profile are that specific user and the admins.
+Brace yourself for a long chapter.

 ### New Branch
 Enter the command "git checkout -b 10-01-user_methods".